Skip to content

 The ephemeral key creation process begins in the browser, by creating a nonce using Stripe.js.
 A nonce is a single-use token that creates an ephemeral key.
 This nonce is sent to your server, where you exchange it for an ephemeral key by calling the Stripe API (using your secret key).

-After creating an ephemeral key server-side, pass it back to the browser for Stripe.js to use.
+Create a server-side ephemeral key, then pass it back to the browser for Stripe.js to use.

 Create a secure endpoint